 Protecting nature at The Weir Garden

-Our volunteers have recorded over sixty species of birds here at The Weir Garden.
+Our volunteers have recorded over seventy species of birds here at The Weir Garden.
 Our natural habitat encourages water loving birds such as kingfishers, cormorants and swans as well as countryside dwelling birds such as treecreepers, wagtails and at least four kinds of finch.
 Many of these creatures visit to feed and breed so we carefully manage the gardens to create as little disruption to wildlife as possible.